arfc/dcwrapper/README.md

 To run the simple test case, go into the dakota/test/ directory and run ```dakota -i dakota_test.in -o dakota_test.out```

+The structure of each sensitivity analysis study in this repository is as follows:
+(1): Go into the `dakota` directory, depending on the type of sensitivity analysis study you plan to conduct, create a folder for your sensitivity analysis study in the OAT, synergistic or sobol directory.
+(2): Follow step (1) in the `cyclus-files` directory.

+A few things to note:
+* Any new scripts created should go into the `scripts` directory.

 ## Dependencies
 Cyclus & it's dependencies: https://github.com/cyclus/cyclus